 A consciousness of wrongdoing is the first step to salvation… you have to catch yourself doing it before you can correct it. ~Seneca

-Something that Sonny Puzikas brings up from time to time in Systema training is being mindful of our training verses being mindless, as in just going through the motions.
-The point he makes transcends the training at hand.
+Something that is brought up from time to time in Systema training is being mindful of our training verses being mindless, as in just going through the motions.
+The point transcends the training at hand.
 It spills over into every part of our lives.
 Too often we are on automatic pilot paying no attention to what we are doing or what is around us.
-Sonny’s admonition to be “mind-full” is about self-awareness in anything we do and anywhere we go.
+As Sonny Puzikas likes to say, being “mind-full” is about self-awareness in anything we do and anywhere we go.

-I would say awareness is not something any of us are really drilled with when growing up.
+I would say awareness is not something many of us are really taught to do when growing up.
 I know it has been a struggle for me to take a hold of being aware of everything I am doing, saying or thinking.
 Systema training has been helpful in making the connection for me.

 Why does this matter?

-For those of us who aim to be the best warriors in life possible, this matters because it is a major stepping stone to self-improvement.
+For those of us who aim to be the best we can be, awareness matters because it is a major stepping stone to self-improvement.
 After we break the illusion of what we think we are we must become aware of everything inside and out to know what it is we need to improve upon.
 We must know our thoughts, words and deeds as part of seeing ourselves for what we are instead of what we think we are.

 How do we become self-aware and conscientious?